dankamongmen/notcurses/USAGE.md

 //    characters, followed by a NUL terminator.
 //
 // Multi-column characters can only have a single style/color throughout.
+// Existence is suffering, and thus wcwidth() is not reliable.
+It's just
+// quoting whether or not the EGC contains a "Wide Asian" double-width
+// character.
+This is set for some things, like most emoji, and not set for
+// other things, like cuneiform.
+True display width is a *function of the
+// font and terminal*.
+Among the longest Unicode codepoints is
 //
+//    U+FDFD ARABIC LIGATURE BISMILLAH AR-RAHMAN AR-RAHEEM ﷽
+//
+// wcwidth() rather optimistically claims this most exalted glyph to occupy
+// a single column.
+BiDi text is too complicated for me to even get into here.
+// Be assured there are no easy answers; ours is indeed a disturbing Universe.
+//
 // Each nccell occupies 16 static bytes (128 bits).
 The surface is thus ~1.6MB
 // for a (pretty large) 500x200 terminal.
 At 80x43, it's less than 64KB.
-// Dynamic requirements can add up to 16MB to an ncplane, but such large pools
+// Dynamic requirements (the egcpool) can add up to 16MB to an ncplane, but
-// are unlikely in common use.
+// such large pools are unlikely in common use.
 //
 // We implement some small alpha compositing.
 Foreground and background both
 // have two bits of inverted alpha.
 The actual grapheme written to a cell is